pcarrier/srv.us/README.md

 **Free & open source.
 Stable URLs.
 No accounts.
 Nothing to install outside [Windows](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).
 Your data is your data.**

 Got a server running on port 3000?
-Run `ssh srv.us -R 1:localhost:3000` and it'll respond with its public HTTPS URL, available until you close `ssh` with Ctrl-c or Ctrl-d, or get disconnected (see [Staying up](#staying-up)).
+Run `ssh srv.us -R 1:localhost:3000` and it'll respond with its public HTTPS URL(s), available until you close `ssh` with Ctrl-c or Ctrl-d, or get disconnected (see [Staying up](#staying-up)).

 It fails with `Permission denied (publickey).`?
 You need an SSH key; use `ssh-keygen -t ed25519`.
 Another problem?
 [Contact support](https://discord.gg/6YnHXskF4a).